Battery electric drive retrofit protocol for small commercial vehicles. Used cars, vans, delivery trucks--carbon emission free.

 Converted vehicle characteristics:

-- The electric drive system would be silent.
+- The electric drive system will be silent.

-- Passenger compartment temperatures would be somewhat lower because there would no longer be an engine and exhaust system heat cloud following the vehicle.
+- Passenger compartment temperatures will be somewhat lower because there would no longer be an engine and exhaust system heat cloud enveloping the vehicle.
 For the ICE (internal combustion engine) drive trolley likely 90% of the fuel energy goes off as waste heat.
 For the electric drive, it will be in the range of 10%.

 - Vehicle acceleration and top speed capability should be little changed.

 - Energy cost will be approximately $3/day, compared with $30-35 for propane or gasoline.

 - Routine maintenance expense for the drivetrain will be minimal.